 2. Complete Orientation Part 2

-- If your program qualifies for financial aid and you wish to apply please complete the online FAFSA.
+- If your program is eligible for financial aid, and you wish to apply, complete the online FAFSA.

 - UW-Milwaukee school code is 003896

-- If you, your parent, or spouse is a veteran, you may be eligible for veterans’ benefits.
-Refer to the veteran information on our website for more information or contact:
+- If you, your parent, or your spouse is a veteran, you might qualify for veteran’s benefits.

-5. If you Need to Change your Start Date?
+What if you Need to Change your Start Date

-NOTE: If you decide to cancel your admissions, submit the Application Cancellation Form
+- If you decide to cancel your admissions, complete the Application Cancellation Form.